josephguzman03/Significant-relations-with-ratings-of-recipes/README.md

 | millionaire pound cake               | 286009 |       120 |           461724 |         7 |               7 |                5 |             878.3 |
 | 2000 meatloaf                        | 475785 |        90 |          2202916 |        17 |              13 |                5 |             267   |

----
+**Exploratory Data Analysis (EDA)**

 **Univariate Analysis**

-In the univariate analysis, we decided to conduct analysis in three different forms.
-Each graph, is given a description of the analysis and how it interprets to our research.
-We decided to conduct our analysis with bar graphs because it allowed us to better understand the relationships of the distributions.
+For the univariate analysis, we opted for a multifaceted approach, conducting the examination through three distinct forms.
+Each graph is accompanied by a descriptive analysis, elucidating its relevance to our research and the insights it contributes.
+The choice of utilizing bar graphs was deliberate, as this visualization method provided a nuanced perspective, enhancing our comprehension of the distributional dynamics inherent in the dataset.
+This deliberate selection of graphical representation aimed to unravel and articulate the intricate relationships embedded within the data, contributing to a more comprehensive understanding of our research objectives.

 <iframe src="assets/UA_Distribution_of_Caloric_Values_in_Recipes.html
 " width=800 height=600 frameBorder=0></iframe>

-To start off, we measured the distribution of calorical values within the amount of recipes and we found out that there was a higher count of recipes of lower calorical value.
-Although data seems slim, due to the bin size being 100, there is still some sort of correlation happening.
+Initiating our exploration, we investigated the distribution of caloric values in recipes, revealing a predominant concentration of lower caloric values.
+Despite a seemingly sparse dataset with a bin size of 100, discernible correlations emerged, hinting at an underlying relationship and prompting further exploration into the nuanced dynamics of caloric values within our dataset.

 <iframe src="assets/UA_new_Distribution_of_Recipe_Ratings.html" width=800 height=600 frameBorder=0></iframe>

-Next, we decided to measure the distribution of the recipe ratings within the amount of recpies and it was interesting to point out, that majority of these recipies ranked higher.
+Continuing our exploration, we shifted our focus to examine the distribution of recipe ratings, revealing a substantial majority with higher ratings.
+This intriguing observation prompts further investigation into the factors contributing to the prevalent trend of elevated ratings within our dataset.

 <iframe src="assets/UANew_Distribution_of Number_of_Ingredients_in_Recipes.html" width=800 height=600 frameBorder=0></iframe>

-Lastly, we decided to measure the distribution of the number of ingredients within the amount of recipies and we notice that there is a bell-shape trend.
-Pin-pointing the highest to be the average of the number of ingrediants.
+Concluding our univariate analysis, we observed a bell-shaped trend in the distribution of the number of ingredients, with the peak indicating the average number per recipe.
+This distinctive pattern invites further scrutiny, prompting exploration into the significance and implications of this central tendency within our dataset.

 **Bivariate Analysis**

-In our bivarate analysis, we wanted to see if there were any correlations from our caloric value and number of ingredients to its average rating.
-We decided to conduct our analysis oin scatter plots because it allowed us a illustrate a dimensional relationships between our comparison.
+Transitioning into our bivariate analysis, our objective was to unveil potential correlations between caloric value, the number of ingredients, and their collective impact on average ratings.
+To effectively depict the intricate relationships within these variables, we opted for the use of scatter plots.
+This graphical approach affords us the ability to visually articulate the dimensional interplay between our chosen parameters, facilitating a nuanced exploration of their mutual influence on recipe ratings.

 <iframe src="assets/BA_Correlation_between_Average_Rating_and_Caloric_Value.html" width=800 height=600 frameBorder=0></iframe>

-First off, we noticed that the data is thinly scattered across the axis, as there is few points at the top and bottom left.
-It's very dominate when we recieve a lower caloric value and high average rating.
+Initially, our observation of the scatter plots revealed a sparse distribution of data points across the axes.
+Particularly notable is the prevalence of points in the lower left following to the right quadrants, indicating a distinct pattern where lower caloric values align with higher average ratings.

 <iframe src="assets/BA_Correlation_between_Average_Rating_and_Number_of_Ingredients.html" width=800 height=600 frameBorder=0></iframe>

-Secondly, from the above data,there happens to be a big cluster of data when the average rating is higher, and the number of ingredents is lower.
-It happens to be almost evened out acorss both axis, but definetly a trend is occuring.
+Additionally, upon closer examination of the data, a significant cluster becomes apparent, particularly in scenarios where the average rating is higher and the number of ingredients is lower.
+Although the distribution appears relatively balanced across both axes, a subtle underlying trend is discernible.

 **Interesting Aggregates**

+oncluding our analysis, during the aggregation of our dataset, we directed our attention to exploring the relationship between `n_ingredients` and `first_nutrition` with `average_rating` to delve deeper into the realm of numeric data.
+This strategic focus aims to unravel additional layers of insights embedded within the dataset, offering a more comprehensive understanding of the numerical dynamics at play.

 ```py
 agg_by_ingredients = recipes_cleaned.groupby('n_ingredients')['average_rating'].agg(['mean', 'count']).reset_index()